tksh164/aumid-stopgap-tools/README.md

 ### runwaumid

-The **runwaumid** executes an application then set a specified AppUserModelID to the main windows of the launched application.
+The **runwaumid** executes an application then set a specified AppUserModelID to the main window of the launched application.
 See [Typical use case](#typical-use-case) for specific usage.

 The **runwaumid** provides three different window finding modes to set AppUserModelID.